finleygou/GS-MARL/readme.md

-# The main code will be open sourced after the paper being accepted
+# The main code will be open sourced after the paper is accepted
 # GS-MARL

 ## Overview